Maytide/Sketchify/images/README.md

 Download raw images here.
-Copies be preprocessed into other folders.
+Copies will be preprocessed into other folders.